Fadnavis meets Maha Governor, seeks direction to CM to prove majority in Assembly | Politics

 - India

-Fadnavis claimed that the Shiv Sena-NCP-Congress coalition government seemed to be in minority as 39 Sena MLAs who belong to the Shinde faction have said they do not support the government.
+Fadnavis claimed that the Shiv Sena-NCP-Congress coalition government seemed to be in minority as 39 Sena MLAs who belong to the Shinde faction have said they do not support it.

+Citing various Supreme Court judgements, Fadnavis said in the letter submitted to the governor that as majority in the House is ''supreme'' in parliamentary democracy and essential for a government's existence, he was requesting the governor to ask the chief minister to prove majority at the earliest.

+''We handed over a letter to the Governor, requesting him to ask the government to prove its majority through a floor test,'' the former chief minister told reporters later.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)